Skip to Main Content

 Principles of Marketing

-MANA 4320 Strategy and Problems in Management, is a capstone course and should be taken during the student's last semester in residence.
+course Global Strategy and Operations, is a capstone course and should be taken during the student's last semester in residence.
 Refer to the course description for requisite requirements for this course.
-Students are required to take the Major Field Test (MFT) as part of MANA 4320.
-Students will prepare for the exam through the completion of the coursework of MANA 4320.

-Students are strongly encouraged to complete the BBA math requirement (MATH 1307 and 1308) their freshman year because they are requisite requirements to many of the upper-level business courses.
+Students are strongly encouraged to complete the BBA math requirement (course) their freshman year because it is a requisite requirement to many of the upper-level business courses.
 Likewise, students are strongly encouraged to complete the accounting and economics requirements by the end of their sophomore year.
 After a student has completed approximately 55 hours of course work, he/she should concentrate on completing the 3000/4000 level courses in the business core.
-An academic advisor will offer direction regarding majors as will various business faculty and mentors from within the College of Business.
+An academic advisor will offer direction regarding majors as will various business faculty and mentors from within the Carter School of Business.
 The student is responsible for sequencing his or her studies correctly to ensure that requisite requirements are met.
 Attention to the requirements set forth in this catalog and consultation with an academic advisor will eliminate any difficulties.

 Refer to individual course descriptions for course requisites.